-- Once your computer has booted into safe mode, take a look around and see if the problem persists.
+- Once your computer has booted into safe mode, see if the problem persists.
 If it doesn’t, then you know it was likely caused by a program or driver that doesn’t load in safe mode.

-If the problem does persist in safe mode, then you may need to take further steps to repair your computer, such as running a system file checker or repairing corrupt system files as seen in the next method.
+If the problem persists in safe mode, you may need to take further steps to repair your computer, such as running a system file checker or repairing corrupt system files, as seen in the next method.

 Method 5: Run the SFC Scan to Fix this Issue